vishwin/vishwin.info-http/vishwin_http/pages/Contact.md

 # Email
 I have 3.5&nbsp;email accounts I check on a regular basis, each for different purposes.

+There's an account for business and engineering purposes.
+This includes most technical communication, job-related communication and other formal business, unless such has to do with purposes covered in the following mailboxes.
+[Initiate business and engineering communication here](/JavaScript){: class="bmail" }.

+There's my personal account, which is for everything other than what's intended for the above email excepting academic communication.
+This is where to send inquiries about open source/community projects, including personal projects and those I maintain.
+[Personal communication goes here](/JavaScript){: class="pmail" }; [send patches for my software here](/JavaScript){: class="patchmail" }.

 There's my Penn State account, which is intended for academic use only.
 [Initiate academic communication here](/JavaScript){: class="amail" }.

-There's an account for business and engineering purposes.
-This includes most technical communication, job-related communication and other formal business, unless such is academically-related.
-[Initiate business and engineering communication here](/JavaScript){: class="bmail" }; [send patches for my software here](/JavaScript){: class="patchmail" }.

-And there's my personal account.
-Everything other than the aforementioned goes here, including most bills.
-[Personal communication goes here](/JavaScript){: class="pmail" }.

 The fourth account, whose address I will not mention here, is used for non-Penn State mailing list and newsgroup communication.
 Since list archives are pretty much public (and with the numerous anti-harvesting measures taken there already), I prefer to have something to identify myself with other than the email accounts I actually check.
 Plus it looks cool.